christina-k-francis/noaa-enso-scraper-api/README.md

-# NOAA ONI Scraper API
+# NOAA ENSO Scraper API
 This is a simple API that provides all Oceanic Niño Index (ONI) data as calculated by the NOAA NCEP.
 It then enhances the basic information provided by NOAA with derived statistics including:
 - ENSO phase duration